globelabs/gl-docs/README.md

   **Voice**

   - Voice URI - Either in Scripting or WEB API; this contains your code/commands to be accessed.

+  **Note**: The Redirect URI must be on a domain or on a web server, for example; **http://www.example.com/your_code.php** .
+  The platforms expects a 200 response code from the developer's Redirect URI and Notify URI to be valid.

 After creation, your app will have its own **Short Code**.